 The bureau’s achievements varied from one location to another and from one agent to the next.
 Over its course of existence, the bureau was underfunded and understaffed, with just 900 agents at its peak.

-Bureau agents, who acted essentially as social workers and were frequently the only federal representatives in Southern communities, were subjected to ridicule and violence from whites (including terror organizations such as the Ku Klux Klan) who viewed the agents as interfering in local affairs by trying to assist blacks.
-While some agents were corrupt or incompetent, others were hardworking and brave and made significant contributions.
+Bureau agents, who acted essentially as social workers and were frequently the only federal representatives in Southern communities, were subjected to ridicule and violence from whites (including terrorist organizations such as the Ku Klux Klan), who viewed the agents as interfering in local affairs by trying to assist blacks.
+While some agents were corrupt or incompetent, others were hardworking and brave people who made significant contributions.

 The bureau also was instrumental in building thousands of schools for blacks, and helped to found such colleges as Howard University in Washington, D.C., Fisk University in Nashville, Tennessee, and Hampton University in Hampton, Virginia.
 The bureau frequently worked in conjunction with the American Missionary Association and other private charity organizations.